 Shandy is not a Type of Beer

 A Shandy is not a beer.
-The commercials for the oft-advertised Leinenkugel's brand of "Summer Shandy" describe it as a beer, and even many beer related websites describe these as "fruit style beers."
+The commercials for the oft-advertised Leinenkugel’s brand of “Summer Shandy” describe it as a beer, and even many beer-related websites describe these as “fruit style beers.”
 They are not.

 A fruit style beer is a beer BREWED with fruit, or fruit juice, etc. It will still taste like a beer, with a hint of the fruit.

-The label for Leinenkugel's Summer Shandy differs from the advertising.
-It is described in labelling as a Weis beer with lemonade.
+The label for Leinenkugel’s Summer Shandy differs from the advertising.
+It is described in labeling as a Weis beer with lemonade.
 This does not mean it is a Weis beer with lemon added to the brew.

-Shandy is a Mixed Beer Drink
+What is a Shandy?
+It’s a Mixed Beer Drink

 A shandy, in reality, is a mixed drink made with beer, or what we would today call a beer cocktail.
 It is a beer MIXED with lemonade, or a lemon or lemon/lime soft drink, or orange or other fruit juice, or more historically, ginger ale.
 Although the current definition of a Shandy seems to be most often described as beer mixed with lemonade or carbonated lemonade (basically lemon or lemon-lime soda) in equal parts, it is not clear how and when this definition came about.
 References to “shandy” in the 1800’s refer to the Shandy gaf, which is described as beer and ginger beer mixed in equal parts, but other references exist such as “beer shandy” being a glass of beer and a glass of ale.